GreenWheatFields/PokeGuesser/README.md

 # PokeGuesser

-A Pokemon guessing game built on PokeAPI.
+A Pokemon guessing game built on PokeAPI and Bulbapedia.

 This is my first real Java project, it came from me messing around with API'S.